sailscastshq/docs.sailscasts.com/docs/boring-stack/ascent.md

 # Ascent

-**Ship products with battle-tested technologies.
-Say no to chasing JavaScript trends.**

-Ascent is a production-ready SaaS template built on The Boring JavaScript Stack.
-Available with **React** or **Vue** frontends.
-Focus on shipping to actual real users instead of wrestling with complex build tools and trendy frameworks.
+Ascent is a SaaS template built on The Boring JavaScript Stack and available with **React** or **Vue** frontends.

 ## The Boring Stack Philosophy

-- **Focus on Your Product** - Effortlessly focus on what really matters: shipping to actual real users
+- **Server-centric product development** - Build product features without maintaining a separate API layer
 - **No API Required** - Each page receives the necessary data as props from your Sails backend
-- **Battle-Tested Technologies** - Built with reliable, proven technologies that just work
-- **Ship Fast** - Iterate quickly and move easily from MVP to scale
+- **Established tools** - Use stable framework and infrastructure choices
+- **One codebase** - Keep routing, data access, and UI work in the same application

 ## Tech Stack